 Halifax County is formed

 In 1752 Halifax County was formed and the 1755 grant fell into the new county.
 Charles Witt does not appear in its records until 1758.
-In that year Charles “Witts” was reimbursed for provisions to the militia, receiving £2:18.13 Charles Witt moved nearly 75 miles east shortly thereafter.
-On 11 June 1760, Charles Witt leased 400 acres for 16 years from Catherine Astin for 10 pounds.14 The land had been purchased from Sherwood Walton, a Halifax justice, by her late husband Jacob Astin, and was apparently located somewhere on Mirey Creek or on its south fork near where it runs into the Dan River at South Boston.
+In that year Charles “Witts” was reimbursed for provisions to the militia, receiving £2:18.14 He was reimbursed twice, and in 1765 was required to return the second payment, 15 Charles Witt moved nearly 75 miles east shortly thereafter.
+On 11 June 1760, Charles Witt leased 400 acres for 16 years from Catherine Astin for 10 pounds.16 The land had been purchased from Sherwood Walton, a Halifax justice, by her late husband Jacob Astin, and was apparently located somewhere on Mirey Creek or on its south fork near where it runs into the Dan River at South Boston.
 A 1766 road order assigns “Charles Witt’s tithables”, Talmon and Abner Harbour, Sherwood Walton, and several neighbors on Mirey Creek to clear the road leading from Roberts Ferry to the courthouse.
 This road ran just east of Mirey Creek due north to the courthouse, and is now roughly the path of US 501.
 The “tithables” plural implies that Charles Witt had one or more sons who had reached the age of 16.

 Charles Witt’s will